DAMA-UPC/BTERonH/README.md

 * ldbc.snb.bteronh.generator.numThreads:X -- The number of threads to use.
 This also determines the number of output edge\_* files.
 * ldbc.snb.bteronh.generator.numNodes:X -- The number of nodes in the resulting graph
 * ldbc.snb.bteronh.generator.seed:X -- The seed used to generate the graph.
-* ldbc.snb.bteronh.serializer.workspace:X -- The folder where data will be output
+* ldbc.snb.bteronh.serializer.workspace:X -- The folder used as workspace for BTERonH data will be output.
+Must be an HDFS folder, thus start with "hdfs://"
-* ldbc.snb.bteronh.serializer.outputFileName:X -- The output file name
+* ldbc.snb.bteronh.serializer.outputFileName:X -- The output file name.
+Must be an HDFS file, thus start with "hdfs://"
 * ldbc.snb.bteronh.generator.degreeSequence:X -- The file containing the degree sequence to reproduce.
+Can be stored either in the local file system ("file://...") or in HDFS ("hdfs://...").
 For examples see src/main/resources/degreeSequences
 * ldbc.snb.bteronh.generator.ccPerDegree:X -- The file containing the list of avg. clustering coefficient per degree.
-For examples see src/main.resources/CCs
+Can be stored either in the local file system ("file://...") or in HDFS ("hdfs://...").
+For examples see src/main/resources/degreeSequences For examples see src/main.resources/CCs

 ## Tools